 Beyond the health implications, if the amount of electric current on an underground metalic water pipe or other grounding path is high enough, it can, in fact, create a violation of the National Electric Code (NEC).
 Specifically, electric current of a sufficient amount on grounding paths causes what is called “objectionable current on the grounding system,” which is specifically a violation of NEC Sections 250.6 and 250.142.

 You can learn more about this specific code violation from electricians who have commented on this problem for years.
-Electrician Mike Holt, for example, has written two articles on the subject, which you can read by clicking here and here.
+Electrician Mike Holt, for example, has written articles on the subject, which you can read by clicking here.

 When metal water pipes carry current, however, there is no cancellation because there is no other metal conductor laying right next to the pipe carrying the same amount of current in the opposite direction, as there is in circuits and appliance cords.
 Hence, you potentially have magnetic fields in amounts that our profession and others consider to be unhealthy.

 So-called “knob and tube wiring,” used extensively throughout the country until the 1930s and 1940s, consists of individual hot and neutral conductors running through walls, basements and attics that are separated by a few inches.
 They were wrapped around ceraminc knobs nailed to floor joists when the wire ran along the joist, and fed through ceramic tubes when they ran through joists.
 This type of wiring, which still carries currents in homes built in that era, has two particular drawbacks.
 It produces high electric fields at all times, and it also produces high magnetic fields when current is flowing through the wires.
 This is because it does not allow the magnetic field around the neutral conductor to cancel the magnetic field around the hot conductor because of the separation.
 I will often measure magnetic field levels in excess of 10 mG within a foot or two of a wall containing “knob and tube” wiring (when loads are on).